bancorprotocol/research/README.md

 See [official documentation](https://simulator.bancor.network/chapters/bancor-simulator.html) for complete details.

-**Warning**: The docs are a work in progress with potentially broken links, unfinished sections, and a non-exhuastive overview of commands and example usage.
+**Warning**: The docs are a work in progress with potentially broken links, unfinished sections, and a non-exhaustive overview of commands and example usage.
 Moreover, the entirety of the codebase and documentation is subject to change without warning.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *